What is the Mitral Valve?

 - Damage to nearby organs

-Certain factors increase the risk of complications, like:
+Certain things increase the risk of complications, such as:

 - Other heart conditions